iPhone Index 2022: how many days do we need to afford Apple’s newest flagship?

 Our survey found men around the world were more likely to enjoy haggling than women.
 Thirty-seven percent of women appreciated the process of negotiating compared to 45 percent of men.
 Enjoying the game doesn’t always mean being good at it, though.
 Women admitted to landing a steeper discount than men on average – 18 percent versus 17 percent, respectively.

 Your success at bargaining might also depend on where in the world you’re trying to finagle a deal.
-According to our survey, people from Colombia, Chile and the Greece typically enjoyed bargaining the most, while those from United Arab Emirates, Chile and Greece scored the best deals.
+According to our survey, people from Indonesia, India and the Philippines typically enjoyed bargaining the most, while those from Indonesia France, and Spain scored the best deals.
 In Asian countries especially, the art of negotiation is built around establishing quality relationships across both sides of the table.
 In these cultures, friendship can come before business, and haggling over prices isn’t a burden – it can be an opportunity to converse or get to know someone.

-Experts have identified that people from Australia, Canada, the U.K., and the U.S. prefer a more direct and frank negotiation style or to lace their bargaining with humor, which can be ineffective or lead to confrontation.
-Less than half of Americans enjoyed negotiating for lower prices, although they typically achieved 17 percent off when they did.
+Experts have identified that people from Canada, the U.K., and the U.S. prefer a more direct negotiation style or to lace their bargaining with humor, which can be ineffective or lead to confrontation.
+Less than 1 in 3 Americans enjoyed negotiating for lower prices, although they typically achieved nearly 17 percent off when they did.

 In the same way that personality traits can impact a person’s skill at negotiating, it’s possible that gender could play a role as well.
 Men and women around the world differed on how much they enjoyed haggling, and research shows this could be a product of their sex.
 Studies have suggested men and women approach negotiations differently from both sides of the deal.
 While men may prefer to negotiate with power, women are more inclined to compromise.

 A majority of the countries – with the Philippines on top of them – believed it was much easier for women than men to haggle.
-However, many countries (including Spain, Argentina, Chile and the U.K.) believed the success of haggling was equal, regardless of gender.
-In only 5 countries–Czechia, Malaysia, Pakistan, Portugal and the U.S. –did participants suggest negotiating was easier for men than women.
+However, many countries (including the U.K. and Canada) believed the success of haggling was equal, regardless of gender.
+In only two countries–Malaysia and the U.S. –did participants suggest negotiating was easier for men than women.